wp-plugins/which-template-am-i/readme.txt

 2. Activate the plugin through the 'Plugins' menu in WordPress

 == Usage ==
-Just activate the plugin and from the front end view of a WordPress theme, look at the bottom of the page to see which WordPress template the current theme is using.
+Just activate the plugin and when logged in as Admin look at the front end view of a WordPress theme, look at the bottom of the page to see which WordPress template the current theme is using.

 == Changelog ==